The Generation Phases of Flow Matching: a Denoising Perspective: Equivalence between flow matching and denoising

 \subsection{Equivalence in the optimal setting}

 A critical point is that all the above losses \emph{share the same minimizer} in $L^2(\mathbb{R}^d \times [0,1])$, namely the MMSE denoiser $D^\star(x_t, t) = \mathbb{E}[x_1 | x_t, t]$.
-However, in practice, minimization is restricted to a parametric function class $\mathcal{C}$ parametrized by a given neural architecture, optimization algorithms may be imperfect, and thus different loss weightings \changes{$w_t$} can lead to different numerical solutions.
+However, in practice, minimization is restricted to a parametric function class $\mathcal{C}$, optimization algorithms may be imperfect, and thus different loss weightings can lead to different numerical solutions.